 Our 2021 LTIP grant included time-based RSUs, weighted 50%, vesting ratably over a three-year period, and two types of PRSUs, each weighted 25%, and also vesting over a three-year period.
 The first PRSU type was tied to our share price appreciation ("2021 PRSU-Share Hurdle").
-The second PRSU type ("2021 PRSU-Revenue Hurdle"), was tied to annual revenue growth with an Adjusted EBITDA margin threshold.
+The second PRSU type ("2021 PRSU-Revenue Hurdle") was tied to annual revenue growth with an Adjusted EBITDA margin threshold.
+As of December 31, 2023, none of the 2021 PRSU-Share Hurdle awards had been earned and thus, all tranches were forfeited.